HUD 241(a) Supplemental Financing for HUD Multifamily Loans

 Synopsis of Costs

-Cost of third party reports vary by market.
+Cost of third-party reports vary by market.
 Borrowers may need:

-Environmental studies (Phase I Environmental Reports commonly required if the building is expanded or significant building improvements are suggested)
+Environmental studies (Phase I Environmental Reports are commonly required if the building is expanded or significant building improvements are suggested)

 Full appraisal reports

 HUD application fee equal to 0.3% of the loan amount

 HUD inspection fee equal to 0.5% of the loan amount